tmyers273/vuetable-2-wrapper/README.md

 A simple wrapper around vuetable2 that should be sufficient for 80% of use cases.

-Bundles css styling, pagination, and pagination info together.
+Bundles Bootstrap styling, pagination, and pagination info together.

 ## Installation